 Alternatively, a trial version of the Userful management interface is available at our demo page.

-Userful periodically releases feature and functionality updates about four times per year.
-At least one of those will be a "Major" release, in which significant new functionality is added.
-A valid Support and Maintenance contract and an active Internet connection entitles you to free software updates as well as professional troubleshooting and support from Userful.
+Userful releases feature and functionality updates about four times per year.
+A valid subscription and an active Internet connection entitles you to free software updates as well as professional troubleshooting and support from Userful.

 How do I update Userful?